cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 utility.

-The ideal goal for a privacy-preserving measurement system is that of secure multi-party computation: No participant in the protocol should learn anything about an individual input beyond what it can deduce from the aggregate.
+The ideal goal for a privacy-preserving measurement system is that of secure multi-party computation (MPC): No participant in the protocol should learn anything about an individual input beyond what it can deduce from the aggregate.
 In this document, we describe Verifiable Distributed Aggregation Functions (VDAFs) as a general class of protocols that achieve this goal.

 VDAF schemes achieve their privacy goal by distributing the computation of the aggregate among a number of non-colluding aggregation servers.
 As long as a